 The symptoms of SIBO are so prevalent in so many conditions that it can be hard to identify SIBO as the cause.

 The increased amount of bacteria causes unabsorbed carbohydrates to ferment in the small intestine.
 This fermentation creates gases such as hydrogen, methane, and hydrogen sulfide, as byproducts.
 The presence of these gases interferes with proper digestion and absorption and leads to symptoms of SIBO.
 (2, 6)

 - Abdominal pain or cramping

-There are also certain risk factors that put you at a higher risk of developing SIBO.
-These include: (7)
+There are also certain things that can put you at higher risk of developing SIBO.

 - High levels of stress

 - Including from long-term PPI use (medications that decrease acid in the stomach to control heartburn)

 If you fall within one or more of these risk factor groups, are experiencing any combination of digestive/mood symptoms AND haven’t been able to find relief on your own or with your doctor, it’s worth looking into whether SIBO is the culprit.

 Testing for SIBO isn’t as important as knowing what’s causing the bacterial overgrowth to begin with, which is why it’s important to work with an experienced practitioner.
 They can help you interpret your symptoms, offer professional insight and support, and monitor you through a treatment plan.

 The Connection Between SIBO & Fatigue